What Is Considered Low Income in Michigan? 2026 Senior Guide

 What is considered low income for a single person?

-A single person in Michigan is generally considered low income if they earn at or below 80% of their county’s Area Median Income.
+A single person is generally considered low income in Michigan if they earn at or below 80% of their county's Area Median Income.
 This ranges from $45,850 in rural counties like Alcona to $72,950 in higher-cost areas like Livingston County.

-- Medicaid eligibility extends to those earning up to $21,597 (138% FPL)
+- Medicaid extends to income up to $21,597 (138% of federal poverty level)

-- Medicare Savings Programs consider income up to $21,127 (135% FPL)
+- Medicare Savings Programs go up to $21,127 (135% of federal poverty level)

-- WIC eligibility reaches $28,953 annually (185% FPL)
+- WIC reaches up to $28,953 annually (185% of federal poverty level)

 How income limits affect senior benefits